mirul22/shaleapps-challenge/README.md

 ## Basic Criteria

-- **Storage**: Items are stored in a relational/SQL database:
+- **Storage**: Items are stored in a relational/SQL database
-- **Version Control**: The project is version controlled using Git and hosted on GitHub:
+- **Version Control**: The project is version controlled using Git and hosted on GitHub: https://github.com/mirul22/shaleapps-challenge
-- **Deployment**: The app is deployed online for accessibility on Heroku:
+- **Deployment**: The app is deployed online for accessibility on Heroku

 ## Technologies Used